Food, wine, travel, culture, sport, dance and more! Follow our passion as we unravel wonders of the world!

-We are all responsible for the London Zouk scene; however there are some people who may influence it more than others.
+We are all responsible for the London Zouk scene; however, there are some people who may influence it more than others.

 Here are some of my suggestions that could help support and improve the London Zouk community and prevent it from imploding and self-destroying itself.

 • Good dancers should attend classes and encourage beginners to spend more time focusing on getting their basics steps right and understanding the basic Zouk fundamentals.
 As a reminder, I'm using the term “good dancers” instead of “intermediate dancers” or “advanced dancers”.
-Just because you went to classes on those levels does not necessarily make you a good dancer.
+Just because you went to classes at those levels does not necessarily make you a good dancer.

 • Teachers should suggest to students to take one-to-one classes with them to help them improve, or create smaller group workshops (eg. 2 followers, 2 leads) for those interested in having a thorough class in basic Zouk fundamentals.
 Obviously, prices can be charged at a higher rate to balance out the cost required.

-• I’ve probably mention this several times now, but teachers need to teach in-depth the basic fundamentals of Zouk and not just basic steps.
+• I’ve probably mentioned this several times now, but teachers need to teach in-depth the basic fundamentals of Zouk and not just basic steps.
 Students need to understand and grasp the dancing fundamentals including but not limited to just leading and following before progressing any further.
 Many followers don’t even know how to hold a frame, how to turn the frame on and off, the aim of light leading and following and what body parts should be leading certain moves.
 These are just a few examples of basic Zouk fundamentals.

 • Good dancers need to stop masking the errors of bad dancers.
 I am very guilty for this in the recent years and probably did more damage than good.
-In the past I’ve been covering up ladies who don’t follow by making it look like they are following and that I’ve lead the moves.
+In the past I’ve been covering up ladies who don’t follow by making it look like they are following and that I’ve to lead the moves.
 However, from this day on of writing this blog, I will stand like a rock if you do not follow.
 Heed my warning, if I am standing like a rock, it means you aren’t following.

 I’ve had comments back that I need to hold them tight and force them to follow.
 I disagree because isn’t that the same as forcing the ladies to do a move that they not willing to do?
-Leading is inviting a movement, and following is the freedom of choice to accept the invite of the movement.
+Leading is inviting a movement, and the following is the freedom of choice to accept the invite of the movement.
 I will not force you.
 However on an extreme case, if you continuingly insist dancing on your own even while I am standing still as a rock, then I will walk away so you could dance alone.

 • I’ve noticed there are factions between the different London dance schools and their students.
 More collaboration is required to grow this community which would ultimately be the dance school’s benefits.

 I have this feeling that each dance schools all hold tight onto their students, which impedes their growth rather than for the student’s benefits.
 How many London dance schools can honestly say they encourage their students to expand their horizon by attending other dance schools and international congresses to help them improve and also learn the pleasure of dancing Zouk?
 It makes me feel like the students are being milked like in an industrial farm caged animal.
-We know that the free range chicken allowed to roam freely lays better quality eggs.
+We know that the free-range chicken allowed to roam freely lays better quality eggs.

-I would suggest some sort of collaboration such as equal number of student exchange program to ensure fairness in income generation and that the dance school could grow as a business.
+I would suggest some sort of collaboration such as an equal number of student exchange program to ensure fairness in income generation and that the dance school could grow as a business.
 This would greatly benefit the students because they are broadening their knowledge through different teachers as well as being exposed to more students and dancers.

 Teachers could run one day a week adopting course style teaching from the Dutch and Czech only for those serious beginners/intermediate who wants to excel.
-I’m not sure what methods the Brazilian uses to teach, but they are also amongst my favourite dancers along with the Dutch and Czech ladies.
+I’m not sure what methods the Brazilian uses to teach, but they are also amongst my favorite dancers along with the Dutch and Czech ladies.

 • I’ve read on Facebook comments that the London Zouk scene demands fancy moves rather than taking the time to learn and refine a new skill such as dancing.
 I still think this is somewhat bullshit because I don’t know anyone who would invest so much time on a hobby just to look good knowing it can’t be used for social dancing.
 The type of people who just wants to look good and show off doesn’t last long in the community before they realise how bad they are and quit.
 I don’t even want this community to be filled with this type of people who started dancing with such attitude.

 Only when enough of you make them aware of your real needs, then teachers could change their programs accordingly to market demand.
 Dance classes are small businesses and need to teach what the market demands in order to grow and prosper.
-I know teachers isn’t going to get rich doing Zouk nights and they have been doing this for many years for the love of dancing.
+I know teachers aren’t going to get rich doing Zouk nights and they have been doing this for many years for the love of dancing.

 • Change from a "looking good" to a “do it right” attitude.
 Zouk is not about styling.
 This also does not mean knowing how to do basic steps, it means knowing how to do “basic steps” correctly based on basic Zouk fundamentals.
-Still don’t know what are the basic Zouk fundamentals?
+Still, don’t know what are the basic Zouk fundamentals?
 Then you really should ask your teachers to teach you this.

 • Work hard during your beginner stage, your efforts will not prevail and you will shine.
-Just showing up at class is never enough, you have to question everything and do some homework by reading tips, blogs and youtube videos.
+Just showing up at class is never enough, you have to question everything and do some homework by reading tips, blogs, and youtube videos.
 Apply them through practice, practice and more practice.

 Here is a link to a very comprehensive list of howto latin dance videos by Ashlee Dawson and Henri Velandia.
 Very useful for beginners and I've used a few of their moves on their dance floor such as the wave and sway!

 No matter what level you are dancing at, I would highly recommend that you visit zouk-germany.com.
 It's a great place to spend your off-the-dance-floor time and solidify what you've learned in class or to refresh your memory.
-Fermando and Claudia had really outdone themselves to produce probably the most organised, clear and comprehensive set of Zouk tutorials.
-The planning, detail and effort that had gone into creating their site and videos must have had been immense.
+Fernando and Claudia had really outdone themselves to produce probably the most organised, clear and comprehensive set of Zouk tutorials.
+The planning, detail, and effort that had gone into creating their site and videos must have had been immense.
 Judging by the content on their site, you could actually sense their love and passion for Zouk, and how much they care for their students.
-Teaching not only to dance correctly, but with the right attitude, expectations and as a philosophy of life.
+Teaching not only to dance correctly but with the right attitude, expectations and as a philosophy of life.
 This includes but not limited to showing mutual respect and consideration for your dance partner (him or her) with the aim of making them feel good by the end of the dance.

 Warning: I would only suggest applying very simple moves that you can learn purely from video.
 You should practice with care and not use untested moves on the social dance floor as you will risk injuring yourself or worse, your dance partner.
 Particularly dips, cambre, or large movements are high risk and should preferably be learned in classes.
 I tend to use the videos more as video reminder and point of reference for moves I had previously learned in class.
 REMEMBER, Classes are very very very very important and don't expect to get or be good by just youtube education!